adsurkasur/ArinaAI/README.md

 # Arina AI

 Arina AI is a locally running AI chatbot designed for intelligent conversations, long-term memory retention, and smooth user interaction.
-Built with **Ollama**, **Mistral**, and **Sentence-Transformers**, it offers a personalized and responsive chat experience without relying on external APIs.
+Built with **Ollama**, **Gemma 2**, and **Sentence-Transformers**, it offers a personalized and responsive chat experience without relying on external APIs.

 ## 🚀 Features
 - **Local AI Processing** – Runs entirely on your machine.